WHITE WATER RAFTING TUCSON

-No vacation is complete without experiencing a whitewater rafting trip in the Salt River Canyon.
-And you won’t find a better whitewater rafting outfitter than Arizona Rafting!
+No vacation is complete without experiencing whitewater rafting in Arizona.
+Our Salt River rafting trips take you through some of the most beautiful landscapes Arizona has to offer.
+You won’t find a better whitewater rafting outfitter than Arizona Rafting!

 SprintGet all the thrilling rapids of the popular Full-Day trip with a later start time and on-boat snack.
 This trip offers the perfect mix of adventure, desert scenery, and exciting whitewater at an exhilarating pace.
 Enjoy 10 miles of exciting Class III and IV rapids of the Upper Salt River Canyon.

 2-DayTackle the entire Salt River Wilderness on our fast-paced 2-Day Salt River Expedition trip!
 Requiring intense paddling and teamwork, this trip travels 42 miles through the extremely remote Salt River Wilderness.
 View giant saguaro cacti and hillsides blanketed with colorful desert wildflowers.

 4-DayGet away in the remote and stunning Salt River Wilderness, tackle white knuckling whitewater, and enjoy the desert's beauty on this 51 mile, 4-Day journey.
 Each day, explore new and challenging rapids and side hikes to remote Indian ruins or lush canyons.
 This is our most popular wilderness trip!